gensimone/nyaax/README.md

 # Nyaax - Nyaa API written in Python

 ## Installation
-Nyaax is available on Pypi so you can install it using pip
+Nyaax is available on PyPI so you can install it using pip
 ```sh
 pip install nyaax
 ```